Hey dear stranger,

 My name is Sarah Kokernot (she/her).
 I’m a longtime practitioner of Tibetan Buddhism, a fiction writer, an essayist, and a creative writing teacher.

-I believe that spirituality is a form of creative practice and creative practice a form of spirituality.
+I believe spirituality is a form of creative practice and creative practice a form of spirituality.
 Both can awaken us to a greater sense of clarity, wonder, interdependence, and unconditional love.

 What happens once I sign up?